syrilster/DesignPatterns/DesignPrinciples/CircuitBreakerPattern/README.md

 * For handling access to local private resources in an application, such as in-memory data structure.
 In this environment, using a circuit breaker would add overhead to your system.
 * As a substitute for handling exceptions in the business logic of your applications.

+## Implementing the Circuit Breaker pattern
+To implement the Circuit Breaker pattern, each invocation of a remote service requires the caller to extend an abstract class.
+The class provides the logic to manage the execution of the action and call a fallback method when the service is unavailable.

+The method can respond to the failure in several ways:

+* **Fail silently:** Return null or an empty set.
+In the earlier example, this method would work.

+* **Fail quickly:** Throw an exception.
+For example, if an authentication service is unavailable, no new users can log in to the application.
+However, anyone who was already logged in can continue to use the application.

+* **Best effort:** Return a close approximation of the requested data.
+For example, if a cached copy of the requested data exists, that copy can be used instead of data from the remote service if that service fails.
+In this way, users can still proceed.

+The Circuit Breaker framework monitors communications between the services and provides quality of service analysis on each circuit through a health monitor.
+Teams can define criteria to designate when outbound requests will no longer go to a failing service but will instead be routed to the fallback method.
+Criteria can include success/failure ratios, latent response ratios, and pool size.
+The fallback method is called until the failing service is functional again.

 ## Additional Reads
 https://medium.com/netflix-techblog/fault-tolerance-in-a-high-volume-distributed-system-91ab4faae74a